hipay/hipay-docs/hipay-enterprise-sdk-magento_2/10-About-notifications.md

 #### BLOCKED (110) and DENIED (111)

-- Transaction order **"Denied"** status is created
+- The transaction order **"Denied"** status is created.
-- Transaction order is closed
+- The transaction order is closed.
-- Invoice in *pending* status, if any, is cancelled
+- Any invoice in *Pending* status is cancelled.
-- Order status changes to the status selected in configuration for the current payment method
+- The order status changes to the status selected in configuration for the current payment method.

 #### AUTHORIZED AND PENDING (112) and PENDING PAYMENT (200)

-- Transaction order **"Authorization"** status is created
+- The transaction order **"Authorization"** status is created.
-- Transaction order is *pending*
-- Transaction order is not closed
+- The transaction order is *pending*.
-- Order status changes to `Pending Review`
+- The order status changes to `Pending Review`.
-- Invoice is not created
+- The invoice is not created.

 #### AUTHORIZATION REQUESTED (142)
-- Transaction order is not created
+- The transaction order is not created.
-- Order status changes to `Authorization Requested`
+- The order status changes to `Authorization Requested`.
-- Notification details are added to order history
+- Notification details are added to the order history.

 #### REFUSED (113), AUTHORIZATION_REFUSED (163), CAPTURE_REFUSED (163)

-- Transaction order is *not created*
+- The transaction order is *not created*.
-- Order is set to the status configured
+- The order is set to the configured status.
-- If an invoice exists, it is cancelled
+- If an invoice exists, it is cancelled.

 #### CANCELLED (115)

-- Transaction order is *not created*
+- The transaction order is *not created*.
-- Order is set to the status configured
+- The order is set to the configured status.
-- If an invoice exists, it is cancelled
+- If an invoice exists, it is cancelled.

 #### EXPIRED (114)

-- Transaction order **"Void"** status is created if a parent transaction exists and is Authorization
+- The transaction order **"Void"** status is created if a parent transaction exists and is in status "Authorization".
-- Order is set to status `Processing` by Magento 2
+- The order is set to status `Processing` by Magento 2.

 #### AUTHORIZED (116)
-- Transaction order **"Authorization"** status is created
+- The transaction order **"Authorization"** status is created.
-- Transaction order is open
-- Order status changes to `Authorized`
+- The order status changes to `Authorized`.
-- Invoice is not created
+- The invoice is not created.

 #### CAPTURE REQUESTED (117)

 If the validation status is set to `Capture`:
-- Transaction order is not created
+- the transaction order is not created,
-- Order status changes to `Capture requested`
+- the order status changes to `Capture requested`,
-- Notification details are added to order history
+- notification details are added to the order history.

-Otherwise, if the validation status is set to `Capture requested`, please see `Captured` Status related actions below.
+Otherwise, if the validation status is set to `Capture requested`, please see the `Captured` status related actions below.

 #### CAPTURED (118) and PARTIALLY CAPTURED (119)

-- Transaction order **"Captured"** status is created
+- The transaction order **"Captured"** status is created.
-- Transaction order is closed
+- The transaction order is closed.
-- Order status changes to `Processing` or `Partially captured`
+- The order status changes to `Processing` or `Partially captured`.
-- Complete/partial invoice is created
+- A complete/partial invoice is created.
-- In case of a split payment, a new transaction is saved.
+- In case of a split payment, a new transaction is created.

 #### REFUND REQUESTED (124)

-- Transaction order is not created
+- The transaction order is not created.
-- Order status changes to `Refund requested`
+- The order status changes to `Refund requested`.
-- Notification details are added to order history
+- Notification details are added to the order history.

 #### REFUNDED (125) and PARTIALLY REFUNDED (126)

-  - Transaction order **"Captured"** status is created
+  - The transaction order **"Captured"** status is created.
-  - Transaction order is closed
+  - The transaction order is closed.
-  - Order status changes to `Processing` or `Partially refunded`
+  - The order status changes to `Processing` or `Partially refunded`.
-  - Complete/partial invoice is created
+  - A complete/partial invoice is created.

 #### REFUND REFUSED (117)

-- Transaction order is not created
+- The transaction order is not created.
-- Order status changes to `Refund refused`
+- The order status changes to `Refund refused`.
-- Notification details are added to order history
+- Notification details are added to the order history.

 #### Other statuses
 - *CREATED* (`101`)